knpuniversity/stripe/knpu/ep2-subscriptions/replay-attacks.md

 `findOneBy()` on it to query for `stripeEventId` set to `$eventId`.

 If an `$existingLog` is found, then we don't want to handle this.
 Just return a `new Response()` that says "Event previously handled".
-If you alsowant to log a message so that you know when this happens, that's not a bad idea.
+If you also want to log a message so that you know when this happens, that's not a bad idea.

 But if there is *not* an existing log, time to process this webhook!
 Create a new